valekar/aptos-vault/README.md

 ```

 4. First check if you `.aptos` folder in the module.
-If not, run the following to instantiate in the module folder an account.
+If not, run the following to instantiate an account in the module folder .
 ```bash
     aptos init
 ```